Taraxacum officinale, a.k.a. Fairy Clock

 Ideally, the root and leaves should be separated and processed in different batches.
 Roots are starchy and break down much slower than leaves, thus dandelion leaf tincture will be ready for use sooner than dandelion root tincture.
 After both tinctures are finished, they can be recombined for a whole dandelion tincture finished product.

-Both root and leaf may be processed with a 1:1 plant weight to solvent weight ratio.
+Both root and leaf may be processed with a 1:1 plant weight to solvent volume ratio.
 Both root and leaf are also processed with about 50 percent water to 50 percent pure alcohol.
 The range is flexible with this plant so feel free to play around with what suits your needs best.
 Whiskey is a perfect alcohol with which to to process Dandelion since it is generally around 100 proof so it needs no watering down.

 It is wise to collect and dry extra leaf and root to add to the tincture after the first straining to give the fresh tincture a boost.
-See Tinctures for information on the basic process and tips on making tinctures.

 Dandelion leaf may be hung to dry after cleaning.
 Dry Dandelion leaf should still be green and crumble when crushed.